puzzfuzz/puzzfuzz.github.io/_posts/2015-02-28-netflix-culture.md

 - Goal is to be **Big** and **Fast** and **Flexible**

 **Top-of-market pay attracts and retains top-of-market people**

+One outstanding employee gets more done and costs less than two adequate employees.

 - Goal is to keep each employee at top of market _for that person_
   - Pay them more than anyone else likely would